 A: No, the timeframe for completing the I-9 remains the same.
 Section 1 of the form must be completed by the end of the employee's first day of work for pay (but it cannot be completed until the employee has been offered, and has accepted, the job).
 Employers must complete Section 2 within three business days of the employee's start date.

 A: New hires can complete Section 1 remotely, provided the above timeframe is met.
 Although employers typically inspect Section 2 documents in the employee's physical presence, in March 2020, the Department of Homeland Security (DHS) announced that employers temporarily will be allowed to inspect these documents remotely in certain situations related to COVID-19.
 The temporary changes were set to expire on May 19, 2020 and apply only to employers and workplaces that are operating remotely as a result of COVID-19.
-However, the DHS has extended the temporary changes for another 30 days.
+However, the DHS has extended the temporary changes.
+The expiration date is now January 31, 2021.

 Q: For the I-9, new hires must present unexpired documents.
 However, our DMV is closed and doesn't process online renewal applications, so no one has been able to renew their driver's licenses.
 What should I do if a new hire presents an expired driver's license for the I-9?